 The C-arm is turned approximately 20° for a superomedial-inferolateral oblique.
 With the patient's feet pointing towards the unit and her torso turned slig...

-The 5-tier ACR system was a previously used system for classification of radiologic breast findings, proposed by the American College of Radiologists (ACR).
-It is no longer in widespread use, having been gradually superseded by the new 6-tier BIRADS classification system first published in 1992....
+The 5-tier ACR system was a previously used system for classification of radiologic breast findings, proposed by the American College of Radiology (ACR).
+It is no longer in widespread use, having been gradually superseded by the 6-tier BI-RADS classification system first published in 1992.

 Abscesses are focal confined collections of suppurative inflammatory material and can be thought of as having three components 1:

 a central core consisting of necrotic inflammatory cells and local tissue

 surrounded by a 'capsule' with dilated blood vessel...

 Accessory breast tissue is a relatively common congenital condition in which abnormal accessory breast tissue is seen in addition to the presence of normal breast tissue.
 This normal variant can present as a mass anywhere along the course of the embryologic mammary streak (axilla to the inguinal...

 Adenoid cystic carcinomas are a rare histological subtype of adenocarcinoma.

 Adenoid cystic carcinomas are generally considered low grade 4.
 The tumours have a notable tendency for perineural spread.